 Get FREE rides!

-Uber is celebrating the launch in Islamabad and Rawalpindi by offering free rides to all residents, which they can enjoy by downloading the app from uber.com/app, entering the promo code UBERLOVESISB and enjoying 5 free rides up to Rs.
+Uber is celebrating the launch in Islamabad and Rawalpindi by offering free rides to all residents, which they can enjoy by downloading the app from uber.com/app, entering the promo code VL64M and enjoying 5 free rides up to Rs.
 250 each.

 The meeting took place on Thursday April 27th.
 Attendees from Islamabad Government included Deputy Commissioner Islamabad Capt.
 Mushtaq Ahmad and Secretary Islamabad Transport Authority Mr. Syed Jawad Muzaffar.
 Attendees from Uber included Head of Middle East and Africa Mr. Anthony Le Roux, General Manager Uber Pakistan Mr. Safee Shah, Policy Head Mr. Ghassan Haddad, and Strategy and Planning Manager Mr. Matthew Reed.